pombase/website/src/docs/about/pombase-sab.PomBase.md

 ## PomBase Scientific Advisory Board

-The PomBase Scientific Advisory Board (SAB) will provide strategic scientific advice to the PomBase team covering current and future priorities related to curation, tools provided and outreach.
+The PomBase Scientific Advisory Board (SAB) provides strategic scientific advice to the PomBase resource covering current and future priorities related to curation, tools provided and outreach.
 They will advise how can we better align *S. pombe* knowledge to human genetics and health.
 The SAB is an independent body, made up of leading experts in both fission yeast biology and Model Organism Databases from around the world.

+The SAB  will  meet annually, but are also the first point of contact for intermittent feedback on resource reallocation that may affect the wider community.

 #### Current members